About Yoga Therapy

 How Does Yoga Therapy Work?

-Through a tailored combination of breathwork, somatic movement, mindfulness, and guided relaxation, yoga therapy helps regulate the nervous system, reduce stress responses, and re-establish a sense of internal balance.
+Through a tailored combination of breathwork, somatic movement, philosophy, mindfulness, and guided relaxation, yoga therapy helps regulate the nervous system, reduce stress responses, and re-establish a sense of internal balance.

 Clients are active participants in their healing journey.
 Together, we develop a customised practice that can be integrated into daily life in simple, accessible ways.